wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 with was not the income inequality, but the opportunity inequality that seemingly resulted from the gap in income.
 The idea of the American Dream is nice, where anyone that works hard can move up in the world.
 But it doesn't apply to everyone currently.
-Not everyone gets the opportunity to work their hardest because of outside circumstances, and for some, even when they do give it their best shot, they don't get the same opportunities to move up. __I want the American Dream to become something that's possible for everyone__.
+Not everyone gets the opportunities to move up even when they work their hardest, and some can't take the opportunities even if they're there because of other factors. __I want the American Dream to become something that's possible for everyone__.

-NOT HAVING OPPORTUNITY TO WORK HARDEST ISN'T QUITE SAME AS NOT TAKING OPPORTUNITIES, THINK ABOUT REWORDING
+##Opportunities Available

+Of course not everyone will get the exact same opportunities in life, nor would it make sense to.
+But in the ideal world, two people with the exact same qualifications doing the exact same job should?

+EXAMPLE WHERE THAT'S NOT THE CASE?

+STATS ABOUT HOW THERE'S NO ROOM TO MOVE UP IN LIFE

+Issue here is being poor you don't get the same kinds of shots to get off the ground.

+STATS ABOUT LESS OPPORTUNITIES

 ##Opportunities Taken

 Everyone has their own problems, and that will never change, but when the